Ada-Developers-Academy/core-unit-3/learning-another-language/vscode-and-style.md

 Yarn is not the only package manager in the JavaScript world.
 Another common command you will see (and comes with Node.js) is `npm`.
 It is a package manager for JavaScript.
 It functions very similarly to `yarn` in that it can download packages for you to use and places them in the `node_modules` folder.

-Because `create-react-app` uses `yarn` to manage dependencies, we will stick to using `yarn` in our examples, but you can use `npm` if you prefer and you will see many examples of the `npm` command online.
+Because `create react-app` uses `yarn` to manage dependencies, we will stick to using `yarn` in our examples, but you can use `npm` if you prefer and you will see many examples of the `npm` command online.

 ### !end-callout